Water Is "The Elixir of Life": It’s Virtually Free Yet 75% of Americans Are Chronically Dehydrated

 6. It regulates body temperature

-7. The bowels needs water to work properly
+7. The bowels need water to work properly

 8. It flushes body waste